 What is unconditional positive regard?

-Unconditional positive regard is where parents, significant others (and the humanist therapist) accept and love the person for what he or she is.
+Unconditional positive regard is where parents, significant others (and the humanist therapist) accept and love the person for who they are.
 Positive regard is not withdrawn if the person does something wrong or makes a mistake.
 The consequences of unconditional positive regard are that the person feels free to try things out and make mistakes.

 What is empathic understanding?